Phishing attacks certainly aren’t what they used to be when they originated in the mid-1990s.

 Phishing emails have quickly become the most common delivery method for ransomware, which can wreak havoc on any size business.
 Phishing protection software can also protect your business from serious cyber issues.

 For example, the most damaging ransomware attack to date, called WannaCry, came in 2017.
 At the time of the attack, no one had any idea of the global impact that it would have, and it forever changed the way we look at cybersecurity.

 A United Kingdom National Health System (NHS) physician was one of the first to discover the attack, breaking the news on Twitter that his company’s computer screens had been locked.
 They didn’t know it at the time, but the attack would ultimately result in 70,000 infected devices and a total shutdown of one-third of their hospitals; but it didn’t stop there.

-Because our systems are so interconnected these days, unpatched internet-connected computers were falling victim to the WannaCry attacks and unintentionally spreading it through their entire network in a matter of minutes.
+Because our systems are so interconnected these days, unpatched internet-connected computers were falling victim to the WannaCry attacks and unintentionally spreading it through entire networks in a matter of minutes.
 Even after technology experts were able to combat the ransomware, they couldn’t stop the spread until WannaCry ravaged every system and data point it touched.